Enbridge Quick Facts

 - We’ve committed more than $7.8 billion in capital to renewable energy and power transmission projects (currently in operation or under construction)

-- Our renewable energy and power transmission projects (either operating or under construction) have the capacity to generate and transmit more than 3,900 megawatts (MW) gross, or nearly 3,000 MW net, of zero-emission energy
+- Together, our renewable energy projects (either operating or under construction) have the capacity to generate 3,641 megawatts (MW) gross, or 1,748 MW net, of zero-emission energy

 Emergency Preparedness and Response